panacotar/blog/_posts/2024-06-29-linux-vps-hardening-a-checklist.md

 ### 3. Use key-based SSH authentication
 The VPS most likely includes an SSH account.
 This will probably have a password, but key-based authentication is more secure.
 Again, the cloud provider might already include this type of authentication for your SSH account.
 Either way, you need to be able to connect as your regular user.
-So we'll generate the SSH keys (`ssh-keygen`) and transfer the **public key** (ending in *.pub*) to the VPS.
+So we'll generate the SSH keys (`ssh-keygen`) and transfer the **public key** to the VPS.
-After generating the public key (ex: *vps_id_rsa.pub*), you can transfer it to the server in two ways:
+After generating the public key (the one ending in *.pub*, ex: *vps_id_rsa.pub*), you can transfer it to the server in two ways:
 - login with password is active - use `ssh-copy-id`
 - login with password is disabled - manually copy the public key